tsbolty/05_third-party-API-s/README.md

 For the save button, I stored the value of each discription to its parent Id and set that to local storage

-the last several lines retrieve each value and stores them in the appropriate <div>.
+The last several lines retrieve each value and stores them in the appropriate <div>.

 Unfortunately this step had to be done in a repetetive fashion